 Aberdeen – The Granite City

-The iconic old buildings in Aberdeen are built out of granite, which is called “The Granite City.”
+The iconic old buildings in Aberdeen are built out of granite called “The Granite City.”
 The Granite Mile is a long road down Aberdeen’s Union Street, a walk lined with these granite buildings.
 Locals take pride in these buildings and the Union Bridge, the largest single-slab granite bridge globally.

 Dundee – The City of the Three J’s